 Utilities Rates, Fees & SDCs

-- Water Rates and Fees page
+- Utilities Rates and Fees page for current customer rates

 - System Development Charges (Tap Fees) - Frequently Asked Questions (PDF)

 - Ordinance (begins on page 136) amending SDCs beginning October 1, 2023